Parson Brownlow: American Civil War

-Brownlow returned to Nashville in early 1863, and followed Ambrose Burnsides's forces back to Knoxville in September.
-In November 1863, using proceeds from his speaking tour, he relaunched the Whig under the title, Knoxville Whig and Rebel Ventilator, and began vengefully pursuing ex-Confederates.
+Brownlow returned to Nashville in early 1863 and followed Ambrose Burnsides's forces back to Knoxville in September.
+In November 1863, using proceeds from his speaking tour, he relaunched the Whig under the title Knoxville Whig and Rebel Ventilator and began vengefully pursuing ex-Confederates.
 He spent a portion of 1864 attempting to reorganize his church's Holston Conference and realign it with the northern Methodists.

-Reconstruction-era as Governor of Tennessee
+Governor of Tennessee

 Brownlow was nominated for governor by a convention of Tennessee Unionists in January 1865.
 He was the only nominee.
-This convention also submitted state constitutional amendments outlawing slavery and repealing the Ordinance of Secession, thus making his state the first of the Southern states to leave the Confederacy.
-The military governor, Andrew Johnson, had enacted a series of measures that essentially prevented ex-Confederates from voting, and on March 4, Brownlow was elected by a 23,352 to 35 vote, and the amendments passed by a similarly lopsided margin.
+This convention also submitted state constitutional amendments outlawing slavery and declaring the Ordinance of Secession null and void.
+The military Governor Andrew Johnson had enacted a series of measures that essentially prevented ex-Confederates from voting, and on March 4 Brownlow was elected by a 23,352 to 35 vote, and the amendments passed by a similarly lopsided margin.
 The vote met President Lincoln's "1/10th test," which recognized elections in Southern states if the total vote was at least one-tenth the total vote in the 1860 presidential election.

 Portrait of Governor Brownlow by George Dury.
-This official portrait of Governor Brownlow would only be briefly displayed within the Tennessee State Capitol building during 1987.
+This official portrait of Governor Brownlow was briefly displayed within the Tennessee State Capitol building during 1987.

-In early April 1865, Brownlow arrived in Nashville, a city which he despised, having called it a "dunghill," and stating it had a "deadly, treasonable exhalation."
-He was sworn in on April 5, and submitted the 13th Amendment for ratification the following day.
+In early April 1865, Brownlow arrived in Nashville, a city which he despised, having called it a "dunghill" and stating it had a "deadly, treasonable exhalation."
+He was sworn in on April 5 and submitted the 13th Amendment for ratification the following day.
 After this amendment was ratified, Brownlow submitted a series of bills to punish former Confederates.
-He disfranchised for at least five years anyone who had supported the Confederacy, and, in cases of Confederate leaders, fifteen years.
+He disfranchised for at least five years anyone who had supported the Confederacy, and, in cases of Confederate leaders, 15 years.
 He later strengthened this law to require prospective voters to prove they had supported the Union.
-He tried to impose fines for wearing a Confederate uniform, and attempted to bar Confederate ministers from performing marriages.
+He tried to impose fines for wearing a Confederate uniform and attempted to bar Confederate ministers from performing marriages.

-After a few months in office Brownlow decided Johnson, who had by then become President of the United States, was too lenient toward former Confederate leaders, and aligned himself with the Radical Republicans, a group which dominated Congress and vehemently opposed Johnson.
+After a few months in office Brownlow decided Johnson, who had by then become President of the United States, was too lenient toward former Confederate leaders, and he aligned himself with the Radical Republicans, a group which dominated Congress and vehemently opposed Johnson.
 In the elections for the state's congressional seats held in August 1865, Brownlow rejected nearly one-third of the total vote to allow Radical candidate Samuel Arnell to win in the 6th District.
-A small group of state legislators, led by state Speaker of the House William Heiskell, turned against Brownlow, alleging his actions were too despotic, and aligned themselves with Johnson.
-By 1866, Brownlow had come to believe that some Southerners were plotting another rebellion, and that Andrew Johnson would be its leader.
+A small group of state legislators, led by state Speaker of the House William Heiskell, turned against Brownlow, alleging his actions were too despotic, and they aligned with Johnson.
+By 1866, Brownlow had come to believe that some Southerners were plotting another rebellion and that Johnson would be its leader.